robynred123/rbursnell.github.io/_posts/2020-06-13-first-post.md

 Along the top of the website you'll se a number of icons, these will navigate you to different pages/websites.
 <ul>
 <li>About me</li>
+<li>My CV</li>
 <li>Github</li>
 <li>Linked In</li>
 <li>Instagram</li>
 <li>Steam</li>
 <li>Change the website theme</li>
 </ul>

+Eventually I'll figure out how to pin this post, as I realise the navigation is a little confusing.

+                    ..Or I'll just redo the navigation entirely.